 The minimum number of established connections that should be kept in the pool at all times.
 Default value is derived from ???.

 dbpool.ui.maxIdle(5)

-The maximum number of connections that should be kept in the pool at all times.
-Idle connections are checked periodically, if enabled, and connections that been idle for longer than minEvictableIdleTimeMillis will be released.
+The maximum number of connections kept in the pool at all times.
+Idle connections are checked periodically, if enabled, and connections idle for longer than minEvictableIdleTimeMillis are released.

 dbpool.ui.maxWaitMillis(30 seconds)